-Children’s development and well-being are significantly influenced by their family and community environment, with poor and marginalised children facing a heavy burden of risk and vulnerability.
-Economic and social change, including the rise of formal education, has had profound implications for children.
-We are seeing how poverty reduction and improved access to services and schooling have reduced some risks and created new opportunities for many children.
-However, the poorest children are being left behind against a backdrop of generally rising living standards.
+Children’s development and well-being are significantly influenced by their family and community environment, with economic and social change, including the rise of formal education, having profound implications for children.
+Poverty reduction and improved access to services and schooling have reduced some risks and created new opportunities for many children.
 Our findings highlight the tensions between ‘traditional’ and ‘modern’ attitudes and practices affecting children and young people.
 Research focuses on the impacts of economic and environmental changes, how increasing school enrolment translates into academic achievement, children’s aspirations and prospects, time-use, economic activity, and family roles and responsibilities.

 Poverty, deprivation and risk are concentrated in particular social and economic groups or localities, with dramatic disparities in child development outcomes.
 For example, within the Young Lives sample in Peru, poor children in urban areas are four times more likely to be stunted than children from the least poor families.
 This stream of our work explores the extent of inequalities between groups of children and how these inequalities change and accumulate over time, affecting children’s development and, through this, the opportunities open to them.